Illustration - Questions and Answers

 Plus sign

-Overall, we are very positive about our law against the purchase of sexual services—which we were the first in the world to adopt.
-However, it needs to be constantly updated and reviewed in order to keep pace with societal trends and changing patterns surrounding the purchase of sexual services.
-For example, more and more sex purchases are taking place digitally via webcam and on platforms such as OnlyFans, where our Swedish law against the purchase of sexual services lacks comprehensive tools to protect women from sexual abuse and exploitation.
-We believe that our Swedish law against the purchase of sexual services also needs to include pornography production and establish an even stronger law capable of combating the highly lucrative industry that has emerged within the pornography sector.
+We are very supportive of our law against the purchase of sexual services.
+Sweden was the first country in the world to adopt this type of legislation, but it needs to be constantly updated and reviewed in order to keep pace with societal trends and changing patterns surrounding the purchase of sexual services.
+For example, an increasing number of such transactions now take place digitally via webcam and on platforms such as OnlyFans.
+Therefore, the expansion of the Sex Purchase Act (July 1, 2025) to also cover remote purchases was very important.

 Prostitution is regulated in Sweden in a way that is quite unique.
-Under our laws, it is the person who pays to exploit a woman’s body who commits a crime, while the woman being exploited is not doing anything illegal.
-Sweden adopted this legislation after 30 years of research, which concluded that the purchase of sex is a form of men’s violence against women, where the only reasonable course of action is for the perpetrator to be punished and the victim to go free.
+According to our legislation, it is the person who pays to exploit a woman’s body who commits a crime, while the woman being exploited is not doing anything illegal.
+Sweden adopted this legislation after 30 years of research, which concluded that the purchase of sex is a form of men’s violence against women.
+The only reasonable course of action is for the perpetrator to be punished and the victim to go free.
 Today, the penalty for purchasing sexual services is imprisonment for up to one year.

 What does the ban on purchasing sexual services online (the OnlyFans law) entail?